 First off, what are Daddy Issues?

-When you have daddy issues, you subconsciously attract and are attracted to men that exemplify any unresolved issues that you have in both the relationship and the lack of relationship with your Father or a significant male figure from your childhood.
-This becomes an addictive pattern because it creates this feeling of comfort due to the familiarity but also creates a perpetual underlying feeling of dis-ease in your relationships.
-You then become the girl that doesn’t feel like it’s the “right” relationship unless you’re feeling insecure and like you have something to “chase after” and “prove.”
-You gravitate toward relationsh*ts that “keep you on your toes,” instead of relationships that are mutual and genuinely connected.
+You subconsciously attract (and are attracted to) men that highlight any unresolved issues that you have in both the relationship and/or lack thereof, with your Father or a significant male figure from your childhood.
+This can quickly become an addictive pattern.
+It creates an illusory feeling of comfort due to the familiarity but also, it creates a perpetual underlying feeling of dis-ease in your relationships.

 15 signs that you may have Daddy Issues

-(I’ve exemplified each one of these at one time or another in my life)
+(I’ve had/embodied every one of these at one time or another in my life)

-- Your self esteem is low, you don’t love yourself and you can’t implement boundaries because you feel guilty for doing so.
-If the relationship that you have with yourself sucks, your dating life can best be described as a trailer for a self-help workshop and if you continue to have “bad luck” with men, chances are it started with the relationship (or lack thereof) with Dad or a significant male figure from your childhood.
+- Your self-esteem is low, you don’t love yourself and you can’t ever seem to implement boundaries because you always feel guilty for doing so.
+If the relationship that you have with yourself sucks, your dating life can best be described as a trailer for a self-help workshop, and if you continue to have “bad luck” with men… chances are it started with the relationship (or lack of relationship) with Dad or a significant male figure from your childhood.

-- You need validation from men and especially from the man you’re dating.
+- You need validation from men.
 If you’re dating someone, you have this thing where you need to make it known to your boyfriend that you’re “in demand.”
 You even seek the validation of other men when you’re with a good guy (which never lasts).
 You’re a validation junkie and can never get enough.

 - Breakups aren’t just devastating for you, they’re catastrophic.
 They cause a ton of collateral damage and you find yourself needing to seek validation from your ex like you need to breathe oxygen.
 This can result in continuing to go back to your ex (emotionally, physically or both), sleeping with your ex, continuing to feel like you have a say in what and who he does, etc. You feel like you “own” him even after the relationship has ended.
 It’s like losing a family member and a lover all in one.